awsdocs/aws-net-developer-guide/README.md

 ## [Developer guide](doc_source/index.md) of the AWS SDK for .NET

-The open source version of the developer guide for the AWS SDK for .NET.
+This is the open source version of the developer guide for the AWS SDK for .NET.

 To view this documentation, start with the [Index](doc_source/index.md).